angular/angular/modules/angular2/docs/migration/kebab-case.md

     @Directive({inputs: ['myProp', 'myOtherProp: myAttrName']})

 Notes:
-  - only the long syntax (with ":") needs not be updated,
+  - only the long syntax (with ":") needs to be updated,
   - `properties` is the legacy name for `inputs` and should be updated in the same way - it is a good idea to replace `properties` with `inputs` at the same time as support for the former will be removed soon.